-She looked taken back them shook my hand heartedly.
+She looked taken aback then shook my hand heartedly.

 “Of course.
 I heard so much about your research on these mutants.
 It’s a real pleasure to meet you.”

 “Thank you,” I moved past and peered into the cot next to her.
 A baby girl lay asleep in the cot.
-Her skin sheet white like her mother’s and her hair ebony, like mine, and my father’s.
+Her skin was sheet white like her mother’s and her hair was ebony, like mine.
 She was beautiful.
 My heart skipped a beat as I stared down at my daughter.

 “She was the second one born, she’s Number 6.
 The middle one,” the doctor told me.
 I nodded slowly.

 “She’s so beautiful.”

 “Yes, they’re identical you know.
 I’m sure they will be very powerful though.”

 “She looks just like her mother did,” I peered over at the next cot, another baby slept in the same way, her fists curled into little white balls.
 Like her sister, her hair was ebony and her face was porcelain white.

 “Now she was born last, Number 7,” she glanced at her folder.
 “They remind me of Snow White,” she continued.

-“Unfortunately won’t be living a fairly tale,” I murmured back.
+“Unfortunately won’t be living a fairy tale,” I murmured back.
 Why?
 The baby was so peaceful, innocent.
 She didn’t deserve the future that was planned for her.
 I reached down and stroked her cheek slightly.

 “James!”
 I pulled back swiftly and turned to face Director Morgan who was standing in the doorway.
 He sighed.

 “You know just how lethal they are.
 They kill their fathers without hesitation,” he held my third daughter in his arms tightly.
-“They are specimen, they belong to me, they are my mutants.
+“They are specimens, they belong to me, they are my mutants.
 They aren’t even human.
 These are no exception to the rest.
 You know this James.
 These are not your daughters,” I stared at him wide-eyed.

 “Yes sir.
 I’m sorry.
 They are nothing but mutants, creatures.
 Chimeramortuses.
 I’ll go now,” I moved swiftly out towards the door.
 When I passed Director Morgan I looked down at the baby in his arms.
 She looked slightly different from her sisters, her expression not as peaceful, her hands clenched tighter, her face more scrunched up.

 “She’s the queen,” Director Morgan told me looking at the baby.

 “The queen bee.
 She’s the most powerful one.
 The first one born.
-Her powers are stronger than we’ve ever seen,” I gazed down at the white baby.
+Her powers are stronger than we’ve ever seen."

 “How…how do you know?”

 “Because she’s already used her powers.
 When the doctor set her in her cot the mirror broke and the pieces were aimed at him.
 He got out of the way in time.
 Ability to make objects move and desire to kill and she’s not even a day old.
 We’re locking her up on the first floor this afternoon.
-She’s already deadly.
+She’s already lethal.
 James, you need to watch out with her, she’s much more dangerous than her mother.”